-The MHC Party and Large Events Policy is based on proven best practices among peer institutions and was formulated under the consultation of MHC Campus Police, Dean of The College and Dean of Students Division to respond to a growing need in our community to more uniformly, safely and consistently manage our increasingly popular and successful events on campus.
+The MHC Party and Large Events Policy is based on proven best practices among peer institutions and was formulated under the consultation of MHC Campus Police and Divsion of Students Life to respond to a growing need in our community to more uniformly, safely and consistently manage our increasingly popular and successful events on campus.
 This policy outlines the responsibilities & tools necessary for sponsors to comply with room capacity limits, fire-code regulations and state alcohol laws.
 The policy will help event sponsors regulate paid attendance to their event and will guide them in appropriately staffing the venue to maintain orderly and safe events.
 It is also designed to foster greater accountability among event guests, as is currently achieved by other institutions of the 5 College Consortium and many others.

 Events Subject to This Policy